mne-tools/mne-matlab/README.rst

 from users and to facilitate code contributions.

-We know that many people have used this work and certainly improved it for there personal use.
+We know that many people have used this work and certainly improved it for their personal use.
 It's probably a good time to share what you came up with.

 Original and principal contribution is from::